webtechnick/CakePHP-Paypal-IPN-Plugin/README.txt

      ));
    }

- Options:
+ Email Options:
-   id: id of instant payment notification to base email off of
+   * id: id of instant payment notification to base email off of
-   subject: subject of email (default: Thank you for your paypal transaction)
+   * subject: subject of email (default: Thank you for your paypal transaction)
-   sendAs: html | text (default: html)
+   * sendAs: html | text (default: html)
-   to: email address to send email to (default: ipn payer_email)
+   * to: email address to send email to (default: ipn payer_email)
-   from: from email address (default: ipn business)
+   * from: from email address (default: ipn business)
-   cc: array of email addresses to carbon copy to (default: array())
+   * cc: array of email addresses to carbon copy to (default: array())
-   bcc: array of email addresses to blind carbon copy to (default: array())
+   * bcc: array of email addresses to blind carbon copy to (default: array())
-   layout: layout of email to send (default: default)
+   * layout: layout of email to send (default: default)
-   template: template of email to send (default: null)
+   * template: template of email to send (default: null)
-   log: boolean true | false if you'd like to log the email being sent. (default: true)
+   * log: boolean true | false if you'd like to log the email being sent. (default: true)
-   message: actual body of message to be sent (default: null)
+   * message: actual body of message to be sent (default: null)